Jamaica Today: People, Culture, and Environment

 Courses and Credit

-Participants can earn up to 6 undergraduate credits.
+Participants earn 3 or 6 undergraduate credits.
 All students register for AFRSTY 480, Jamaica Today (Special Topics).
-Students may elect to earn 3 additional credits by registering for AFRSTY 478, Independent Study.
 The Independent Study project will be completed upon participants’ return from field study in Jamaica.

 Professor Marc Prou is Director of Caribbean Studies and a faculty member of the Africana Studies Department.
 Professor Prou has extensive experience in Caribbean countries and regularly takes study groups abroad to Haiti, Jamaica and Cuba.